-Depending on how you take care of the SNIC User Agreement, it may be approved automatically or it may require manual checking (for example if you choose to use the paper form).
+Depending on how you take care of the NAISS User Agreement, it may be approved automatically or it may require manual checking (for example if you choose to use the paper alternative).
 You will get an email from SUPR when it has been approved.

 Note: You can request login accounts before the User Agreement and the project memberships have been approved, but the requests are not handled until they are approved.

 Login to SUPR and go to the Accounts page.
 You will see the login accounts you already have at NSC and other centres.
 Under the "Possible Resource Account Requests" headings you find the NSC resources you can apply for login accounts on.
 Just use the "Request Account on Clustername" button and confirm it on the next page.